kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 It should be possible to use LSP to run Prettier on Neovim, but I couldn’t yet figure out how.
 That’s why I installed [neoformat](https://github.com/sbdchd/neoformat) for now to do the job for me.

-[Copilot.vim](https://github.com/github/copilot.vim) get’s an honorable mention, because I can’t use it yet.
-[GitHub Pilot](https://copilot.github.com/) is a new feature by GitHub and it's currently invite-only and needs an API key at the moment.
-I’m on the waiting list.
-It is a new AI feature that learns automatically and will suggest the right code at the right moment.
-Looks promising!
+[Copilot.vim](https://github.com/github/copilot.vim) <del>get’s an honorable mention, because I can’t use it yet</del> <ins>is a very helpful plugin</ins>.
+[GitHub Pilot](https://copilot.github.com/) is a new feature by GitHub and it's currently invite-only and needs an API key at the moment. <del>I’m on the waiting list.</del> It is a new AI feature that learns automatically and will suggest the right code at the right moment. <del>Looks promising</del> <ins>It is fantastic</ins>!

 ### Window Improvements